narfdotpl/playlists/for_humans.md

 1. The White Stripes - Hello Operator
 1. The White Stripes - A Martyr For My Love For You
 1. Black Rebel Motorcycle Club - Beat The Devil's Tattoo
-1. Queens Of The Stone Age - Tangled Up In Plaid
+1. Queens of the Stone Age - Tangled Up In Plaid
 1. The Raconteurs - Broken Boy Soldier
 1. The Raconteurs - Steady, As She Goes
 1. Wolfmother - Joker And The Thief